 Even if you don’t use LiveBindings, hopefully the last topic will have some techniques you can steal for other uses”.

-We start with a brief “Public Soap Box” where attendees can ask questions, share discoveries or talk about code.
+We started with a brief “Public Soap Box” where attendees asked questions, shared discoveries and talked about code.

 Venue: The comfort of your own home.